mlrun/mlrun/docs/serving/custom-model-serving-class.md

 # Creating a custom model serving class

-Model serving classes implement the full model serving functionality which include loading models, pre- and post-processing, prediction, explainability and model monitoring.
+Model serving classes implement the full model serving functionality which include loading models, pre- and post-processing, prediction, explainability, and model monitoring.

 Model serving classes must inherit from `mlrun.serving.V2ModelServer`, and at the minimum implement the `load()` (download the model file(s) and load the model into memory)